google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/language_support_in_fonts/content.md

 Each written language uses its own set of [characters](/glossary/character).
 And if our UI uses multiple languages, then our [typography](/glossary/typography) should vary depending on the language.

-[Scripts, or writing systems](/glossary/script_writing_system), are groups that contain characters used by one or more languages.
+[Scripts](/glossary/script), are groups that contain characters used by one or more languages.
 For instance, although English, French, German, Norwegian, and Portuguese are distinct languages—with their own alphabets, conventions, and [diacritic](/glossary/diacritic_accent_marks) usage—they all use the [Latin script](/glossary/latin).
 Other writing systems include Greek (upon which Latin is based), Cyrillic, Arabic, Korean, Thai, the various scripts of Africa, the closely related Devanagari and Bengali, and the Han characters in use in various Asian languages, including Chinese and also Japanese.

 <figure>